Globally, there’s a distinction between food loss and waste.

 Food waste: the decrease in the quantity or quality of food resulting from decisions and actions by retailers, food service providers and consumers.

-Food loss and waste include the edible and inedible parts of food and occur for many reasons, from spoilage, inaccurate forecasting, over-ordering and process loss to households throwing out uneaten food.
+Food loss and waste include the edible and inedible parts of food and occur for many reasons, from spoilage, inaccurate forecasting, over-ordering and process loss, to households throwing out uneaten food.

-There is a clear impetus for society to act, given that the impact of food loss and waste goes far beyond undernourishment.
+However, the impact of food loss and waste goes far beyond undernourishment.

-In addition to wasting valuable water, energy, fuel and land, food loss and waste produce methane when it rots in landfill.
-Approximately 6-8% of all human-caused greenhouse gas emissions come from food waste.
 In terms of impact, the food lost or wasted in the US alone is the equivalent to the greenhouse gas produced by 32.6m cars.
 If ‘food waste’ was a country, it would be the world’s third-biggest emitter of greenhouse gasses, behind China and the US.

 Global food waste has been on the UN’s agenda for a while now.
 UN Sustainable Development Goal (SDG) 12.3 aims to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses by 2030.

-Research has shown that for every dollar invested into reducing food loss and waste, $14 is saved in operating costs.
-That 14-fold return on investment (ROI) can either be saved or reinvested into other sustainability initiatives that require financial support.
+Regardless, that 14-fold return on investment (ROI) can either be saved or reinvested into other sustainability initiatives that require financial support.
 Businesses can create their own, positive sustainability story.

 Add the potential environmental and societal benefits, and the business case for addressing food loss and waste is incredibly compelling.

-The opportunity that is present right now for every food organization across the supply chain is to be a true leader in food loss and waste.
 Reduction is step one, however the goal for businesses is to eliminate food loss and waste altogether – and, with the right assistance, processes and procedures, elimination is achievable.

 The Food Recovery Hierarchy